Health Related Resources

 Pediatric Resources

-Adam’s Army Charitable Foundation: Adam’s Army is a charitable organization with a mission to financially relieve some of the worry from cancer families.
+Adam’s Army Charitable Foundation: Adam’s Army is a charitable organization with a goal to financially offset some of the worry from cancer families.
 You can fill out an application form, and if selected for approval, Adam’s Army will help you pay a bill.

-Kids with Cancer Society: Offers programs and services ranging from family support programs and activities, peer support, activities, counselling services, and financial and education support.
+Kids with Cancer Society: Offers programs and services, including family support programs and activities, peer support, counselling services, and financial and education assistance.